mrevanishere/2022-New-Grad-Software/README.md

 By unit_test

 ### Disclaimer
-My list doesn't have *every* posting.
+This is more of a personal list and doesn't have *every* posting.
 Sorry.
 Mainly focused on USA.
 I won't post links unless hard to find.
+I'm trying to be as accurate as possible for 2022 postings (no random junior positions or 2021 postings)

 # Postings